 The turkey, stuffing, gravy and desserts always get picked right away.
 If there are any sweet potatoes left, they’ll go next followed by any bread and/or snacks.
 But inevitably, there is food that “doesn’t move”.
 You know the stuff:

-- Your cranberry sauce (and the cranberry sauce someone else brought to the party) You can’t pack up and give away a gift…it’s the rule!
+- Your Jellied Cranberry-Pomegranate Sauce (and the cranberry sauce someone else brought to the party) You can’t pack up what someone else brought and give it away as a gift…it’s the rule!
 And while everyone feels obligated to eat it on Thanksgiving, most don’t touch it the rest of the year.

 - The mashed potatoes.
-Once like and fluffy, the leftovers are now hard, lumpy and have the texture of paste.
+Once light and fluffy, the leftovers are now hard, lumpy and have the texture of paste.

 - Vegetables.
 You’ve tried every trick you know to get people to eat their veggies but on a holiday, they are loading up on turkey, stuffing, potatoes and gravy.
 Those poor vegetables just get left behind.
 Don’t try pawning them off on one of your guests either.
 They are on to you and want nothing to do with those wilting asparagus!